 I was in this category.
 Faced with many issues.

 Australia has many hurdles and disincentives.
-My concern for Western Sydney workers and families:
+I have a concern for many Western Sydney workers and families:

 With technology advancing with Industry 4.0 and IoT (Internet of Things) it is predicted that 40% of existing jobs won't exist in the next 10 years.